jewettaij/moltemplate/doc/doc_genpoly_lt.md

                    to orient them in the forward and backward directions.)
                    See the description of the *-sequence* argument for details.

+    -axis x,y,z  direction of the polymer axis in the original monomer object.
+             These three numbers (separated by commas with no spaces) define the direction that the monomer subunit is pointing in.
+             By default, the three numbers are 1 0 0 (ie, the X axis)

+    -helix deltaphi = Optionally, rotate each monomer around it's axis by angle deltaphi (in degrees) beforehand

+    -circular keyword
+       keyword must be one of these:
+             "no"          The polymer is a linear chain with the two ends not connected.  (default)
+             "yes"         The polymer is a circular loop with the two ends connected pointing in similar directions.
+             "connected"   Connect the two ends together with bonds (and angles, and dihedrals, if applicable) to make a closed loop.
+                           But do not adjust the orientation of the first and last monomers so that they point towards eachother.
+                           (Use this if you plan to simulate an "infinitely" long polymer using periodic boundary conditions,
+                           with the two ends are connected on opposite sides.)

     -box paddingX,paddingY,paddingZ
                    This will cause the program to attempt to estimate the size of the smallest rectangular box which encloses all of the